 4-H offers a young person many opportunities.
-Getting involved in fun and educational 4-H projects and making new friends are all part of being a 4-H Club member.
+Getting involved in fun and educational 4-H projects and activities, having the opportunity to learn valuable life skills and develop self-confidence, and making new friends are all part of being a 4-H Club member.
 Plus field trips and Summer Camp also add educational value and fun!

 “What if I don’t want to raise an animal ….. is 4-H still for me?”

 Absolutely!
 A misconception about 4-H is that it is only about raising farm animals, and nothing else.
 Although livestock projects are very popular, members are not limited to only these types of learning experiences.
 A wide variety of other projects are also a part of 4-H. Some of these projects include: agriculture (including horticulture) and livestock, family and community health, leadership and citizenship, natural resources and STEM (science, technology, engineering and math; which includes photography).

 Texas 4-H Clover Guide: A Catalog of Texas 4-H Opportunities